Holy Week Meditations

 Prayer for Others

-Pray for others that come to mind, concluding with:
+Prayer for others who come to mind, concluding with:

 Reproduced from Revised Common Lectionary Prayers copyright © 2002 Consultation on Common Texts admin.
 Augsburg Fortress.
 Used by permission.
 A complete edition of the prayers is available though Augsburg Fortress [link].